tomcritchlow/tomcritchlow.github.io/_posts/2018-08-28-how-to-amp-stories.md

 - AMP stories are still kind of clunky.
 No swiping to advance.
 They're just not as performant or smooth as native Instagram stories.
 - Google's mishandling of cache problems and URL linking demonstrates a poor understanding of the web generally.

 But!
-I think they're going to get more focus and attention and I can't imagine someone won't build an open-web tappable story experience.
+I think they're going to get more attention and they're the best there is right now for building web-stories.
 So let's play around and have some fun!

 ## How do you build a CMS for tappable stories?